Bucknalla/balena-pycom-ota/README.md

 Within this repository, there are two directories labelled `1.0.0` and `1.0.1`.
 These are both working examples of the OTA procedure, the only difference being the colour of the on-board LED so that a successful update can be demonstrated (Blue for `1.0.0` and green for `1.0.1`).
 You should upload version `1.0.0` to the module first and then via the OTA update procedure it will update to version `1.0.1`.
 The `pymakr.conf` associated with this project is included for ease of identifying which directory to upload.
 For more information, see the Pycom Libraries [OTA Example](https://github.com/pycom/pycom-libraries/tree/master/examples/OTA).
 Additional versions of SW may be placed into the [Pycom](Pycom/) folder, following the same versioning scheme.

 You will also need to set up device/fleet variables [config.py](config.py) to add your WiFi SSID, password and the address of the update server.
 Ensure you make these changes in both `1.0.0` and `1.0.1` or the code will stop working after the OTA update.

-**It is essential that you test the SW and FW before deploying to a device in the field as there is no way to recover a device failure, unless you have included such fault tolerance.**

 Additionally, if you wish to use the OTA server to update the firmware of a Pycom device, place the firmware.bin file into the [Pycom](Pycom/) directory.

+**It is essential that you test the SW and FW before deploying to a device in the field as there is no way to recover a device failure.** I intend to provide examples with improved fault tolerance with regards to restoring previous firmware/software version, in later additions to this project.

 # Pycom Device